remmmi/WooCommerce-Cart-REST-API/readme.txt

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
 To do an automatic install of CoCart, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

 In the search field type "CoCart" and click Search Plugins.
-Once you’ve found the plugin you can view details about it such as the point release, rating and description.
+Once you’ve found the plugin you can view details about it such as the point release, rating, and description.
 Most importantly of course, you can install it by simply clicking "Install Now".

 = Manual installation =

-The manual installation method involves downloading the plugin and uploading it to your webserver via your favorite FTP application.
+The manual installation method involves downloading the plugin and uploading it to your web server via your favorite FTP application.
 The WordPress codex contains [instructions on how to do this here](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

 = Upgrading =